 - Every inch of NYC is a tow-away zone.
 No signs or notice of any kind required

 - The difference between a legal and major legal holiday is that on a legal holiday, the only benefit bestowed on the driving public is the suspension of street cleaning rules.
 You still have to feed the meters and obey all parking signs

-- On major legal holidays stopping, standing, and parking are permitted, except in areas where stopping, standing, and parking rules are in effect seven days per week (for example, No Standing Anytime).
+- On major legal holidays stopping, standing, and parking are permitted, except in areas where stopping, standing, and parking rules are in effect seven days per week (such as No Standing Anytime).
 Street cleaning rules are suspended, and parking meters are not in effect on major legal holidays

 - Major legal holidays are: New Years Day, Memorial Day/Shavuot, Independence Day, Labor Day, Thanksgiving Day, and Christmas